Financial Risk Management

 Counterparty Risk Management

-The possible loss that may arise with the default of the counterparty institutions in financial transactions is aimed to be minimized.
-For this purpose, limit/risk methodologies have been developed in order to determine the maximum transaction volume that can be carried out with counterparty institutions.
+The Company aims to minimize potential losses that may arise in the event of default by financial institutions acting as counterparties in financial transactions.
+For this purpose, limit and risk methodologies have been developed to determine the maximum transaction volume that can be carried out with each counterparty.

-For deposit transactions, the ultimate transaction limit is determined by evaluating various financial metrics that are accepted by the market.
-For derivative transactions, the counterparty’s default probability together with these metrics are also considered, and counterparty transaction limits are determined accordingly.
-In this context, “Derivative Transaction Framework Agreement” is signed with domestic financial institutions, and “International Swaps and Derivatives Association (ISDA)” and “Credit Support Annex (CSA)” agreements are signed with foreign financial institutions.
+In deposit transactions, the final transaction limit is determined by evaluating various widely accepted financial metrics.
+In derivative transactions, in addition to these metrics, the counterparty’s probability of default is also taken into account, and limits are assigned accordingly.
+In this context, “Derivative Transaction Framework Agreements” are signed with domestic institutions, and “International Swaps and Derivatives Association (ISDA)” and “Credit Support Annex (CSA)” agreements are signed with foreign institutions.